John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Duo concerts with Andy Moor in Italy and Switzerland.

-Tarab Cuts: An "Out of the Machine" commission to expand my work with Arabic and Sufi recordings into a concert length piece.
+Tarab Cuts: A commission expanding my work with Arabic and Sufi recordings into a concert length piece.

 A fourth tour of Japan, organised and promoted by Hisashi Terauchi.